kvarak/dnd/docs/_Classes/paladin.md

  **Be the Wall**.
 Help others and protect them from harm, especially those unable to protect themselves.

 ### Perceptive
 When you take this oath at 1st level, you are always alert and on the lookout for danger in your surroundings as well as sinister motives in people you meet.
-You gain proficiency with Perception and Insight.
+You gain 1 skill point to spend on *Perception*.

 ### Sacred Touch
 You can spend 1 Devotion as a ***reaction*** when taking damage, to reduce damage you take by 2d8.